 TRT often requires baseline and ongoing laboratory testing.
 Clinics must detail their protocols for ordering, interpreting, and integrating lab results into patient care plans.
 This includes partnerships with accredited laboratories and clear communication channels for managing patient diagnostics.

-Given that TRT involves controlled substances, processors will scrutinize the clinic's prescription controls.
+Because TRT involves controlled substances, processors will review the clinic's prescription controls closely.
 This includes how prescriptions are generated, transmitted, and monitored.
-Furthermore, relationships with dispensing pharmacies, including compounding pharmacies, are a key area of review.
-Clinics should have formal agreements with licensed pharmacies and demonstrate adherence to all federal and state regulations regarding controlled substance dispensing [1].
+Relationships with dispensing pharmacies, including compounding pharmacies, are also a key area of review.
+Clinics should have formal agreements with licensed pharmacies and demonstrate adherence to applicable federal and state regulations regarding controlled-substance dispensing [1].

 Marketing practices for telehealth TRT clinics are under close watch.
 Underwriters will assess advertising claims to ensure they are truthful, not misleading, and avoid making unsubstantiated medical claims about efficacy, safety, or promised outcomes.
 Compliance with FTC guidelines [2] and state advertising regulations is essential to prevent consumer complaints and regulatory actions.

-Clear and accessible refund policies are crucial for managing customer expectations and mitigating chargeback risk.
-Telehealth transactions are inherently card-not-present (CNP), which carries a higher risk of fraud and disputes.
-Clinics should detail their strategies for preventing CNP fraud, such as documented identity verification and secure payment gateways.
+Clear and accessible refund policies help manage patient expectations and reduce preventable chargeback risk.
+Telehealth transactions are card-not-present (CNP), which can carry higher fraud and dispute exposure.
+Clinics should document their CNP controls, including identity verification, secure payment gateways, and support workflows for billing questions.

 To help clinics prepare for underwriting, the following checklist outlines key areas that payment processors will evaluate: